web-ridge/react-ridge-state/README.md

-React Native (web) global state management which does not get in your way API influenced by Recoil from Facebook.
+React Native (web) global state management which does not get in your way API slightly influenced by Recoil from Facebook.

 # Roadmap
 - Publish to NPM (can anybody help?)